 Animals were fasted for 12 h before sacrifice.
-Blood sample was collected from the inferior vena cava and immediately dispensed into tubes (Microtainer, Becton Dickinson, USA) and centrifuged at 8000g for 10 min for plasma generation.
-Plasma samples were then collected in separate Eppendorf tubes and stored at -70°C for further analysis.
-Plasma lipid concentrations were measured using a Dimension[®] Clinical Chemistry System (GMI, Ramsey, Minnesota, USA).
+Blood sample was collected from the inferior vena cava and immediately dispensed into tubes (Microtainer, Becton Dickinson, USA) and centrifuged at 8000 x g for 10 min.
+Plasma samples were then collected in separate Eppendorf tubes and stored at -70 °C for further analysis.
+Plasma lipid concentrations were measured using a Dimension® Clinical Chemistry System (GMI, Ramsey, MN, USA).
 Plasma glucose and insulin levels were measured using commercially available assay kits.